cgay/opendylan/documentation/source/library-reference/system/file-system.rst

      The *if-exists* and *if-does-not-exist* init-keywords specify
      actions to take if the file named by *filename* does or does not already exist when the stream is created.
-These init-keywords are discussed in more detail in `Options when creating file streams`_.
+These init-keywords are discussed in more detail in :ref:`file-stream-options`.

      The *buffer-size* init-keyword can be used to suggest the size of a stream's buffer.
 See :class:`<buffered-stream>`.